php/php-rfcs/rfcs/0000-union-types-v2.md

 What is likely intended instead is `?T`, which allows returning either `T` or `null`.

-### `false` pseudo-type

-While we nowadays encourage the use of `null` over `false` as an error or absence return value, for historical reasons many internal functions continue to use `false` instead.
-As shown in the [statistics section](#statistics), the vast majority of union return types for internal functions include `false`.

-A classical example is the `strpos()` family of functions, which returns `int|false`.

-While it would be possible to model this less accurately as `int|bool`, this gives the false impression that the function can also return a `true` value, which makes this type information significantly less useful to humans and static analyzers both.

-For this reason, support for the `false` pseudo-type is included in this proposal.
-A `true` pseudo-type is *not* part of the proposal, because similar historical reasons for its necessity do not exist.

-The `false` pseudo-type cannot be used as a standalone type, it can only be used as part of a union.

 ### Nullable union types

 The `null` type is supported as part of unions, such that `T1|T2|null` can be used to create a nullable union.
 The existing `?T` notation is considered a shorthand for the common case of `T|null`.